 North Franklin Township

-North Franklin Township was established in 1892.
-It is a township of second class located in Washington County, Washington, Pennsylvania.
-Approximately 5,000 people residing on 4,672 acres of land call this township their home.
-It is a perfect blend of commercial, residential and agricultural zones, consisting of one great community that covers 7.3 square miles.
-23.79 miles are township roads and 12.73 miles are state roads.
+Established in 1855, North Franklin Township is a second class township located in Washington County, Washington, Pennsylvania.
+It is home to 4,825 people residing on 4,672 acres of land that is a perfect blend of commercial, residential and agricultural zones, resulting in a wonderful community.
+North Franklin Township has 37.44 total miles of roads, 24.71 miles are township roads and 12.73 miles are state roads.

 Some notable locations include: